cncd/cncd/content/spec/ir.md

 ### The `extra_hosts` attribute

-Add additional lines to the container's `/etc/hosts` file.
+Adds additional lines to the container's `/etc/hosts` file.
+This value is of type `string[]` and is optional.

 ```json
 [